- Holiday Spending Stats in 2020

 Take a look at Good Pair Days’ email example:

-Make sure you send out some festive emails to your customers to inform them of your December specials and discounts.
-Keep in mind to include a creative subject line and vibrant product images in your email.
+Ensure you send out festive emails to your customers to inform them of your December specials and discounts.
+Remember to include a creative subject line and vibrant product images in your email.

 Offer Free Shipping and Returns